 My name is Donna Polat and I am pleased to be the the Fellowship's part-time office administrator.

-I am a mother, grandmother, crafter and bonafide computer geek.
+I am a mother, grandmother, and crafter.
 I returned to New York in 2016 after residing in North Carolina for 9 years.
 While in North Carolina, I worked for the University of North Carolina at Chapel Hill.
 I enjoyed my work there, but a strong desire to be closer to my family and return to my roots brought me back to New York.

-As the part-time office administrator, I am always willing to help and support in many areas, including producing the weekly blast, the Order of Service , the monthly newsletter and managing our website.
+As the part-time office administrator, I am always willing to help and support in many areas, including producing the weekly blast, the Order of Service , the monthly newsletter, managing our membership database and managing our website.
 I am also the person to ask about using space at the Fellowship.
 My office is the second door on the left of the upper lobby.

 The office telephone number is 845-471-6580, and the email is email@example.com.

 The Fellowship office is open for in-person appointments on Fridays, from 9:00am - 2:00 pm.

 Some great news… Welcome to the Family Programming Consultant!

 The Lifespan Faith Development (LFD) Consultant Search Committee welcomes Gabrielle Farrell for a six-month consultancy (primarily online) with UUFP to offer expertise, support and guidance in re-establishing a sustainable faith development program to preschool and elementary-school children.
 Part of this consultancy, funded by a grant from the NY State Convention of Universalists, includes helping us search and hire a permanent religious educator within that time frame.

 Gabrielle currently lives with her husband in Wiscasset, Maine and Rockville, Maryland as the weather dictates.
 She grew up in a variety of places but her longest stay-in-one-place childhood home was in nearby Cornwall-on-Hudson where her parents worked at West Point.